-As part of the driver kit removal process initiated via the "lpfc-install -u" command the previous in-box LPFC driver version (driver version part of the Linux distribution), which was saved as part of the current driver kit install process, is restored and becomes the active driver.
-However, the driver kit un-installation process by design does not remove any entries in the Linux distribution configuration file (modprobe.conf).
-As such, parameters that would have been valid for the just-removed driver versions and entered in the modprobe.conf file, are also used to load the just-restored in-box driver version.
-This potentially create problems when:
+As part of the driver kit removal process initiated via the "lpfc-install -u" command, the previous in-box LPFC driver version which was saved as part of the current driver kit install process is restored and becomes the active driver.
+However, the driver kit un-install process does not remove any entries in the Linux distribution configuration file (modprobe.conf).
+As such, parameters that would have been valid for the just-removed driver versions and entered in the modprobe.conf file are also used to load the just-restored in-box driver version.
+This can potentially create problems when

-- The just-removed driver version might include module parameters that did not exist in the older just-restored driver version, and - One or more of these module parameters are included in the configuration file (modprobe.conf).
+- The just-removed driver version might include module parameters that did not exist in the older just-restored driver version. - One or more of these module parameters are included in the configuration file (modprobe.conf).

-If the above criteria are met, you see an error message during the uninstallation process of the driver kit, such as:
+If the above criteria are met, an error message may be displayed during the uninstallation process of the driver kit, such as: